 If the protagonist does have a supernatural power, it will have very well defined rules, so that the protagonist can exploit those rules in her clever plans.
 Usually the genre is full of The Plan in all its many varieties to the point of Gambit Pileup.
 May have a Science Hero or Guile Hero.

 - Death Note is a pretty classic example, where a very smart protagonist with a magic notebook that kills people dedicates his life to solving crime by killing every single criminal.
-His foe is the world's greatest detective who has to figure out the notebook's rules and stop him.
+In fact, it's a double Genius Thriller: his foe is the world's greatest detective who has to figure out the notebook's rules and stop him.

 - Code Geass is another classic example, where a very smart protagonist with the magic power to give anyone a single irresistible order dedicates his life to rebelling against the Evil Empire that's conquered Japan.